varunratnakar/landscape-optimization-mint/landscape-optimization/readme.md

 - ```python main.py```: this is the main code doing optimization.
 - ```python heatmap.py```: this is to read the results from optimization, and generate heatmaps that will be used for visualization.

-When running again with some change on the budget or the $\alpha$, only the last two code need to be re-run.
+When running again with some change on the budget, only the last two code need to be re-run.